 One take-away from these meetings is how much we take awareness for granted.
 Around here we live and breathe Caspio all day, so we forget that others may not be aware of aspects of our service we assume are common knowledge.
 One such example is the Caspio System Health Report.

 For several years now, we have provided a public website that monitors Caspio’s system performance.
 At any time, you can visit this website to see real-time and historical data about our uptime and response times by geographic location.

 We believe that transparency is integral to the strong relationships we build with our customers.
-Above all, we consider uptime and performance mission-critical and we measure it relentlessly to stay ahead of industry standards.
+For database platforms, uptime and performance are mission-critical.
+We measure it relentlessly to stay ahead of industry standards.

 It’s worth mentioning a few things about the Caspio System Health Report:

 - The content of the website is entirely driven and managed by a third-party service called Pingdom.
 In fact, we have almost no control over its presentation.

 - Your Caspio Bridge account is hosted by one of the sites listed on the report and you can tell which site you are on by the URL in any of your deploy codes (see how).

 - The monitoring service measures response times by performing a deep search in a DataPage.
 So the amount of time that is being reported is not for a simple ping, but for a complete download of the search results.
 While this results in a bigger number, we think it’s a better indicator of Caspio’s service performance.

 - The monitoring service performs checks every few minutes from several locations across the globe, and the response times are then averaged from all locations.
 So if you are a U.S. company on our U.S. data center, your U.S. end users actually experience faster speeds than what’s being reported.
 Similarly, if you are an Australian customer on our AU data center, keep in mind that the reported response times are skewed by more locations out of U.S. and Europe, so your performance in Australia is actually better.
 Learn more about our Global Sites for optimal performance.